Axlfc/keyboard-kung-fu/README.md

 # keyboard-kung-fu
-Recopilation of keyboard key combinations & shortuts to achieve different things (Why we need a mouse anyway?)
+Recopilation of keyboard key combinations & shortcuts to achieve different things (Why we need a mouse anyway?)

 ## Esssential shortcuts (Windows)